 Representative of Nagorno-Karabakh to the United States, Robert Avetisyan, invited me to Washington D.C. to attend the Capitol Hill celebration of the 21st anniversary of Nagorno-Karabakh independence from Azerbaijan.
 It was hosted by the Congressional Armenian Caucus and the Armenian National Committee of America.

 While in Washington I met many amazing people, including members of Congress and Armenian and Nagorno-Karabakh diplomats who were presented with my book.
 I met many activists that fight daily for the people of Nagorno-Karabakh and their freedom.
 At the close of my trip, I made a small presentation to the congressional audience on the history of the events that led me to become a refugee, which offered a glimpse into the reality of what ethnic cleansing is really all about, aside from the clinical and often political terms in which these issues are discussed.
-I hope my statement and continuing work is helpful to the people of Nagorno-Karabakh.
+I hope my statement and continuing work are helpful to the people of Nagorno-Karabakh.

 You went to high school and college in North Dakota.
 What led you to attend the University of Maine School of Law?

 My plan was always to end up on the east coast, to be close to the United Nations and the human rights world.
 Right before attending Maine Law I put myself through college and planned on putting myself through law school.
 Maine Law offered a great legal education and is geographically close to New York, while it is also affordable.

 What are some of your favorite memories of your time in law school?